 The Reverse Stock Split will not result in a disposition of the Shares for purposes of the Tax Act and, consequently, a Holder will not realize a capital gain or a capital loss as a result of the Reverse Stock Split other than in respect of fractional shares discussed below.
-Immediately after the Reverse Stock Split, but before the round down of the fractional shares, the aggregate adjusted cost base of the Shares held by a Holder immediately after the Reverse Stock Split will be equal to the aggregate adjusted cost base of the Shares held by such Holder immediately prior to the Reverse Stock Split.
+Immediately after the Reverse Stock Split, but before the round down of the fractional shares, the aggregate adjusted cost base of the Shares held by a Holder immediately after the Reverse Stock Split will be equal to the aggregate adjusted cost base of the Shares Stock Split.